-Our job is to ensure these young people have the opportunity to connect their talent, intellectual curiosity, and work ethic to San Francisco’s innovative industries and inspire lasting change for their families and communities.
-Since 2007, our center has supported more than 500 students to make a college degree the expectation, not the exception, in Bayview Hunters Point.
+Our job is to ensure that young people have the opportunity to connect their talent, intellectual curiosity, and work ethic to San Francisco’s innovative industries and inspire lasting change for their families and communities.
+Since 2007, our center has supported more than 700 students to make a college degree the expectation, not the exception, in Bayview-Hunters Point.

 A View Inside…

-Across each center, our students participate in “Unity Circle,” a daily ritual that brings our students and staff together to acknowledge one other, reaffirm our commitment to excellence and establish community.
-Here in San Francisco, we pay homage to our city (and famed area code) through a “415” breathing exercise, in which everyone inhales for four sends, hold for one, and breathes out for five.
-This moment of mindfulness sets the tone for the rest of the day, and creates an atmosphere of successful learning.
+Across each center, our students participate in “Unity Circle,” a daily ritual that brings our students and staff together to acknowledge one other, reaffirm our commitment to excellence, and establish community.
+Here in San Francisco, we pay homage to our city (and famed area code) through a “415” breathing exercise, in which everyone inhales for four sends, holds for one, and exhales for five.
+This moment of mindfulness sets the tone for the rest of the day and creates an atmosphere of successful learning.

 matriculate to a two- or four-year college